ModelEarth/community/challenge/README.md

 Implementation project 1: $2,000
 Implementation project 2: $2,000

-The implementation portion will be alocated based on pitches by all teams and will be awarded upon project completion after the initial challenge.
+The implementation portion will be allocated based on pitches from teams after the award recipients are named.
+Implementation projects will be distributed upon project completion within 3 months after the challenge.

 <a href="registration/">Register to participate</a>